What Are Domain Auction Sites and How Do You Find Them?

-When you have the perfect idea for a domain name for your website only to find that someone already owns it, all hope is not lost.
-Instead, you can turn to a domain name auction to try to bid to win that perfect for sale website domain or another great address that is up for sale.
+It sucks when you have the perfect idea for a domain name only to find that someone already owns it.
+Now not all hope is lost, you can turn to a domain name auction to try to bid and win that perfect name.

-Alternatively, if you have a clever site name that you no longer need, you can put it up for auction on a marketplace website to try to sell it.
+Alternatively, if you have a clever site name that you no longer need, you can put it up for an auction to try to sell it.

 - GoDaddy - Reliable and affordable hosting in addition to a domain registrar

 - eBay - An auction site with a dedicated 'Domain Name' category

 - Sedo - One of the market leaders in domain listing, parking, and registration

 - SnapNames - A domain auction place for previously registered domain names